AM broadcasting: Shortwave broadcasting

 Shortwave (also known as High frequency (HF)) transmissions range from approximately 2.3 to 26.1 MHz, divided into 14 broadcast bands.
 Shortwave broadcasts generally use a narrow 5 kHz channel spacing.
 Shortwave is used by audio services intended to be heard at great distances from the transmitting station.
 The long range of shortwave broadcasts comes at the expense of lower audio fidelity.

 Most broadcast services use AM transmissions, although some use a modified version of AM such as Single-sideband modulation (SSB) or an AM-compatible version of SSB such as "SSB with carrier reinserted".

 VHF AM broadcasting

 Beginning in the mid-1930s, the United States evaluated options for the establishment of broadcasting stations using much higher transmitting frequencies.
 In October 1937, the FCC announced a second band of AM stations, consisting of 75 channels spanning from 41.02 to 43.98 MHz, which were informally called Apex.

 The 40 kHz spacing between adjacent frequencies was four times that of the 10 kHz spacing used on the standard AM broadcast band, which reduced adjacent-frequency interference, and provided more bandwidth for high-fidelity programming.
-However, this band was eliminated effective 1 January 1941, after the FCC determined that establishing a band of FM stations was preferable.
+However, this band was eliminated effective on January 1, 1941, after the FCC determined that establishing a band of FM stations was preferable.